lbrejon/Web-scraping-jobs/README.md

 ```

 ## Description 📋
 This project aims to **find best job offers for you by web scrapping**.
 As a reminder, **web scraping is the process of gathering information from the Internet, most of the time automatically**.
 Just to make sure you understand the the scope of this process, scraping a page respectfully for educational purposes is not a problem since the information is publically available.
+User job request is sent (GET/POST) and saved as json file ```data/jobs_parameters_user_request.json```, then the ```notebooks/scraping_jobs.py``` taking in argument this json file, scrapes both websites (Indeed/LinkedIn).
+After data processing, user can either visualize results throught csv file ```data/jobs.csv``` or throught the wep app.
+The latter offer to the user to rank job offers by rating, alphabetical criteria.

 - I choosen to use **BeautifulSoup** librairy because it's an easy one for beginners (for other librairies, see Selenium, lxml, Scrapy..).
 BeautifulSoup is a Python library for parsing structured data (```soup = BeautifulSoup(page.content, "html.parser")```).
 It allows you to interact with HTML in a similar way to how you interact with a web page using developer tools.
 Indeed, an HTML web page is structured by **tags** making elements search simple:
     - find elements by class name: ```element1 = soup.find_all("<tag>", class_="<class>")```